 1000 packages for 120 thousand people in blockade: Russia's aid to unrecognized NKR

+1000 packages for 120 thousand people in blockade: Russia's aid to unrecognized NK

 The humanitarian cargo sent by Russia to the Armenians of Nagorno-Karabakh has been delivered to its destination.
-It is about one truck of the Russian Red Cross, which entered the territory of the unrecognized republic on the Aghdam-Askeran road.
-It is reported from the ground that the Russian humanitarian aid was allowed to enter on condition that the Lachin corridor, the only road connecting Nagorno-Karabakh with Armenia, would also be opened.
+One Russian Red Cross truck entered the territory of the unrecognized republic on the Aghdam-Askeran road.
+It is reported from the ground that the humanitarian aid was allowed to enter on condition that the Lachin corridor, the only road connecting Nagorno-Karabakh with Armenia, would also be opened.
 However, Azerbaijan continues to insist that cargo transportation through Lachin will be possible if the route through its territory, i.e. through Aghdam, is opened.

 Earlier, the MK Information Headquarters reported that an agreement had been reached according to which the transportation of humanitarian cargoes by Russian peacekeepers and the International Committee of the Red Cross through the Lachin corridor would also be restored.
 But Baku clarified that the entry of Russian cargoes is a separate agreement and should not be confused with their proposal to open Agdam and Lachin simultaneously.